-How to Get an SSL Certificate?
+How to Get SSL Certificates?

 You can get an SSL certificate from any authorized Certificate Authority (CA) to secure the communication between two systems.
 There are two ways to get an SSL certificate: